ankanbal/movieApp/README.md

 ## How to use

 1. Just download the project and go to server folder (first since backend needs to be started before frontend), open terminal and type nodemon index.js
-2. After that go to client folder, open terminal and type npm start
+2. After that go to client folder, open terminal and type npm install (as you can see the node_modules is not present in the repository but the dependencies part in package.json is updated with the required modules so you need to manually install them.)
+3. After the installation type npm start.
-3. Wait for a bit then you will see the UI for the project on the browser.
+4. Wait for a bit then you will see the UI for the project on the browser.

 Won't explain how the UI will work since it will be obvious when you see it.